infinitered/ramdasauce/README.md

 RS.eqLength([1,2,3], 'abc') // tests 2 things to see if their length properties are the same RS.log('x')                 // logs and returns the parameter RS.trace('x', 1)            // logs the 1st param and returns the 2nd
+RS.random(68, 70)           // a random number from the min to the max included
 ```

 A few notes about log & trace.